Banno/banno-powerons/odt-opt-in/initial ODT Opt-in JSON Contract.md

 {
  "memoMode": false,
  "results": {
-  "maxSharesExceeded": false, ['true' if the number of shares found exceeds processing capbilities (130 shares)] "shareDetail": [{           [note: the first share returned will be the share the member]
+  "maxSharesExceeded": false, //'true' if the number of shares found exceeds processing capbilities (130 shares) "shareDetail": [{           //note: the first share returned will be the share the member
-    "SID": "0000",            [currently has opened, provided it is eligible.
-All other shares will be in heirarchal order] "name": "My Primary Share"
+    "SID": "0000",            //currently has opened, provided it is eligible.
+All other shares will be in heirarchal order "name": "My Primary Share",
-    "balance": "######9.99"
+    "balance": "######9.99",
     "currentState": false
    },
    {
     "SID": "0010",
-    "name": "SuperDuper Checking"
+    "name": "SuperDuper Checking",
-    "balance": "######9.99"
+    "balance": "######9.99",
     "currentState": true
    }
   ],